sas-arkadiusz/school-management-system/README.md

 * Barker's Notation

 ## Documentation
-So far project documentation is available only in Polish.
+So far project documentation (project-documentation.pdf) is available only in Polish.
 Work in progress.